veera9999/JavaScript-Tutorials/README.md

 Hello fellow Tech enthusiasts!!!.
 This is a repository that explains the common practices and advanced javascript concepts

+# ES6
+ES6, also known as ECMAScript 2015, was introduced in June 201515.
+This was the 6th major version of the ECMAScript standard and brought significant new features and improvements to the JavaScript language4.
+Some key points about ES6:
+It was finalized and released in June 201515.
+ES6 is considered one of the most important releases due to the number of new features it introduced to bring JavaScript in line with other modern programming languages2.
+After its initial release, it was known as ES6, but later the committee decided to rename it to ES2015 to align with the year of its release2.
+ES6/ES2015 introduced many notable features, including:
+- Class declarations
+- Modules (import/export)
+- Arrow functions
+- Let and const keywords
+- Template literals
+- Destructuring
+- Default parameters
+- Rest and spread operators
+- Promises for asynchronous programming24
+Since the release of ES6 in 2015, new major versions of ECMAScript have been published every June, with subsequent versions named by year (e.g., ES2016, ES2017, etc.)35.
+ES6 marked a significant milestone in JavaScript's evolution, introducing many features that have become fundamental to modern JavaScript development.

 #Data Types

 JavaScript has a variety of data types that can be categorized into two broad categories - Primitive Types and Object Types.